 Hospice social workers assist patients in hospice situations, providing care and counseling to patients, their families and caregivers.

-The Kentucky Occupational Outlook to 2024 reports that healthcare social workers are expected to see growth of 37.5 percent by 2024.
-The average wage for a healthcare social worker in 2015 was $22.01 per hour.
+Healthcare social workers are expected to see growth of 37.5 percent by 2024.

 Mental Health and Substance Use Social Worker